wrmack/helios-server-docs/docs/deploy_aws_walkthrough.md

 ## Introduction

-AWS provides a large range of different services.
+AWS provides a large range of services.
 This deployment uses the following services:

 - Elastic Compute, or EC2, which provides a virtual server instance
 - Elastic Block Store, or EBS, which provides the 'hard drive' for the server instance